Thursday, 30 August 2018

 On Tuesday Jennifer took me to our favourite spa, Nirvana.
 What can I say?
 I just love it there and the hot weather was a bonus; we spent most of our time at the outside pool, swimming, reading and chatting.
 It was a truly lovely day.

-Monday 6 August 2018
+Monday, 6 August 2018

 Antibiotics and Cycling

 ..... so the phone rang at 6.45 a.m. on Sunday morning and it was Grandma, upset and confused.
 And she didn’t have her hearing aids in so she couldn’t hear us asking her what was the matter.
 We quickly got dressed and rushed round to find her sitting downstairs.
 She had just had a really horrible nightmare and also was not feeling very well.
 We stayed with her until her carer arrived at 9 o’clock but went back over late morning and ended up calling the out of hours doctor.
 He diagnosed a chest infection and prescribed stronger antibiotics.
 She was very tired all day but managed to eat some of the mini fish supper that James got her later.
-It’s a shame that she’s got this chest infection because she has been doing ok recently.
+It’s a shame that she’s got this chest infection because she has been feeling well recently.
 David came round to spend time with her too, he really is devoted to her and took care of her very well when we were on holiday.
 While we were at Grandma’s house we all watched the European Championship cycling on television.
 This was of particular interest because it was taking place in Glasgow so we enjoyed seeing all the familiar places in the west end and the city centre.
 Glasgow looked very beautiful in the sunshine, especially Park Circus.

-Sunday 5 August 2018
+Sunday, 5 August 2018

 More Summer Nights at the Bandstand

 Friday evening found us back at the Kelvingrove Bandstand for another concert - this time OMD.
 It’s such a good venue, I much prefer small places like this, and the Friday night audience was even more lively than the one on Monday.
 I got there early to bag our seats because James had been in London for the day, and his flight back to Glasgow was running late.
 He took a taxi straight from the airport to Kelvin Way and I nipped up to the gate to give him the car keys.
-He then followed my directions to where the car was parked, and got changed (Superman like!) in the car, where I had left his bag of clothes for the concert.
+He then followed my directions to where the car was parked, and got changed (like Superman!) in the car, where I had left his bag of clothes for the concert.
 All very convoluted but it worked.
 The concert was really great and the whole audience danced and sang throughout; I thought that it was just as good as the Pretenders whereas James thought it was even better, which provoked much debate on our way home.

 David came home on Saturday to help James put everything back into the garage, now that it has its new roof.
 (I have made hundreds of cups of coffee for the workmen this week!)
 He was extremely helpful and as a reward we took him out for a delicious curry in Dakhin and then we went to the cinema to see the ridiculous but entertaining “Ant Man and the Wasp” which we all enjoyed.
 Paul Rudd and Michael Douglas were both very good.